 Non-celiac sufferers who choose to eat gluten-free often claim that they have more energy, generally feel better, and have even dropped a few pounds.
 The gluten-free food you’re eating has less sugar, fat, and calories—the results of which are related to the increase in your energy rate.
 It has nothing to do with gluten.

 Even though you can probably get many of the fibers, vitamins, and minerals found in gluten-rich foods from other sources, nothing can replace the benefits of whole grains for natural, wholesome digestion and improved health.
 According to WebMD, “Studies show that whole grain foods, as part of a healthy diet, may help lower risk of heart disease, type 2 diabetes, and some forms of cancer.
 The 2010 dietary guidelines for Americans recommends that half of all carbohydrates in the diet come from whole grain products.”
 Since barley, rye, and various grain crossbreeds are also forbidden gluten-encumbered foods, you’re stuck with fake, pseudo-cereal substitutes such as quinoa and chia to take up the slack.
-Even short-bus consumers know the difference in texture and taste between a seed and a grain.
+Most consumers know the difference in texture and taste between a seed and a grain.

 Before you guzzle the gluten-free Kool-Aid and join the cult, consider the facts.
 Honestly assess what—and how much—you eat before making gluten the scapegoat for your digestive disorders.
 If you have genuine symptoms of celiac disease and not just a little trouble digesting some foods, get tested by a real doctor.